The 'Sofia Richie Bun' Is Raising Red Flags Among Hair Experts

 Treat it with a hydrating hair mask (not a bond-building one)

-It's a good idea to avoid or limit wet styling in general, but if you must work with damp hair, take this good cue from the Richie-Grainge tutorial: Before brushing and pulling your hair, apply a hydrating hair mask — not a bonding treatment, like Olaplex like K18, as you don't want protein overload.
+It's a good idea to avoid or limit wet styling in general, but if you must work with damp hair, take this good cue from the Richie Grainge tutorial: Before brushing and pulling your hair, apply a hydrating hair mask — not a bonding treatment, like Olaplex like K18, as you don't want protein overload.
 "If you’re styling [your hair] wet every once in a while and using it as a time to add a hair mask or treatment, then it's generally okay," says Reavey.
-"Avoid using bond treatment masks for this, and opt for hydrating masks made with moisturizing butter."
-She recommends the Act+Acre Restorative Conditioning Hair Mask but is quick to note, "adding these products to your hair while wet and then styling a slick-back bun doesn’t mitigate the potential damage to the hair."
+"Avoid using bond treatment masks for this, and opt for hydrating masks made with moisturising butter."
+She recommends the Act+Acre Restorative Conditioning Hair Mask, £34, but is quick to note, "Adding these products to your hair while wet and then styling a slick-back bun doesn’t mitigate the potential damage to the hair."

 Avoid wet-hair styling if you have dandruff or fine hair

-Of course, Richie-Grainge appears to have very healthy hair, but if yours is a lot finer or thinner (i.e. you seem to have less hair than she does) you have to be extra careful with slick-backs because you could lose some strands.
-"Continuously putting the hair in tight hairstyles like sleek back buns can also cause traction alopecia, which occurs when the hair follicles are gradually pulled, resulting in thinning or bald patches, especially around the hairline and temples," adds Reavey.
+Of course, Richie Grainge appears to have very healthy hair, but if yours is a lot finer or thinner (i.e. you seem to have less hair than she does) you have to be extra careful with slicked back buns because you could lose some strands.
+"Continuously putting the hair in tight hairstyles like [these] can also cause traction alopecia, which occurs when the hair follicles are gradually pulled, resulting in thinning or bald patches, especially around the hairline and temples," adds Reavey.

+We can still have fun with high, slicked-back buns, though.
+According to Reavey there's a best-practice when it comes to pulling your hair back á la Sofia Richie Grainge.
+Start with dry hair — dirty hair is even better because it has more natural oils.
+There are lots of dry-hair sleek bun tutorials on TikTok.

+If you have textured hair, you can dampen your hair a little bit, but avoid completely saturating it.
+"Curly hair is often more malleable when wet, so you can get it slightly damp before applying hair gel strong-hold styling cream," Reavey says.
+"Look for options specifically designed for curly hair, but remember to try and avoid silicone or sulphate-heavy formulas."

 AdvertisementADVERTISEMENT